StackVista/stackstate-docs/use/views/events_perspective.md

 The events listed in the Events Perspective can be filtered in two ways:

-* Topology filters define the elements \(components and relations\) for which events will be displayed.
-* Event filters refine events displayed based on category, type, source and tags.

-### Topology Filters

-The elements \(components and relations\) included in a view are defined by the topology filters in the **View Filters** &gt; **Topology Filters** pane on the left side of the screen.
+* **Topology filters** define the elements \(components and relations\) for which events will be displayed.<br />The elements \(components and relations\) included in a view are defined by the topology filters in the **View Filters** &gt; **Topology Filters** pane on the left side of the screen.
 Only events relating to these elements or the view itself will be visible in the Events Perspective.
 You can [change the topology filters](/use/filters.md#topology-filters) at any time to list the events for a different set of elements.

-### Event filters

-The events displayed in the Events Perspective can be filtered using the **View Filters** pane on the left side of the StackState UI.
-See [how to change the event filters](/use/filters.md#event-filters)
+* **Event filters** refine events displayed based on category, type, source and tags.<br />The events displayed in the Events Perspective can be filtered using the **View Filters** pane on the left side of the StackState UI.
+See [how to change the event filters](/use/filters.md#event-filters).

 ### Time filter